Your feedback and final design

-We are seeking community feedback on a draft concept plan for proposed enhancements to the dog off-leash area at Mount Waverley Linear Reserve (including Heany Street and Beverley Grove Reserves), Mount Waverley.
+We created a draft concept plan for proposed enhancements to the dog off-leash area at Mount Waverley Linear Reserve (including Heany Street and Beverley Grove Reserves), Mount Waverley.

 Monash Council has secured $500,000 in funding through round one of the Victorian Government's New and Upgraded Dog Parks program, which seeks to improve the state's open space network to ensure that Victorians have easy access to much-needed green open space to exercise, relax or enjoy the outdoors with their dogs.